 - There should be spikes on the floor backstage indicating where actors must wait before making entrances.

-- Shows must be blocked to manage to a safe social distance (maintaining six feet between actors) onstage.
+- Shows must be blocked to manage to a safe social distance (maintaining six feet between actors) whenever possible onstage.
 In those instances where a Director cannot manage to six-feet between actors onstage, they must review and gain approval from the managing director after exhausting all other reasonable options.

 - Students may not be within six-feet of other participants, directors or adults in excess of 15 minutes to avoid any and all “close contacts” as defined by the CDC.

 - ONLY required personnel (directors, artistic staff, compensated volunteers, backstage coordinator, and volunteer coordinator), may be admitted backstage, into Tech Booths or dressing rooms.

 - Directors are encouraged to minimize costume changes, use of props and set and movement of sets.
 Students should not pass or share props.

 - At the end of the performance, all participants must exit upon and proceed directly to their individual vehicles according to that space’s corresponding exit procedure.
 Actors will be escorted to the parking garage by the assigned backstage volunteer.
 Participants are asked not to group in hallways, entry ways, or parking lot.